seancanny091/AIML_CAPSTONE/README.md

 * Combine TF-IDF with neural embeddings for richer text representation.

 Data Augmentation:
 * Increase dataset size and diversity with techniques like paraphrasing and back-translation.
+This is especially applicable for the MTBI types for which we have fewer data such as ESTP, ESFP, ESFJ, and ESTJ.

 Ensemble Methods:
 * Use ensemble techniques like stacking or boosting to improve robustness and accuracy.